 Alex Valente serves as a Senior Associate in Development & Investment for Trammell Crow Company.
 His primary focus is underwriting the cost of development and performing investment & market analysis.
 Property types include office, industrial, multifamily, medical office, vacant land and retail.
 Alex holds a BA in Economics from Trinity College where he was Phi Beta Kappa and an MBA from UCLA Anderson where he was the President of the Anderson Real Estate Association (AREA) and the winner of the John Long Award for Most Outstanding Student in Real Estate.

-Brandt Hollander will be joining Goodwin Procter’s Business Law Department as an associate upon graduation from UCLA Law School in 2013.
-While in law school, Brandt has served for two years as the president of the Real Estate Law Association and as co-chair of the Skid Row Housing Clinic and was named a Peter Bren Distinguished Fellow in Entrepreneurial Real Estate.
+Brandt Hollander is a real estate attorney at Elkins Kalt Weintrab Reuben Gartside LLP and a graduate of UCLA Law School.
+Brandt represents real estate owners, operators and investors in a variety of complex commercial real estate matters throughout the United States.
+Prior to his current position, Brandt was an associate at Goodwin Procter LLP where he focused on transactional real estate and was a founding member of the firm’s crowdfunding practice group.
+While in law school, Brandt served for two years as the president of the Real Estate Law Association and co-chair of the Skid Row Housing Clinic, he was also named a Peter Bren Distinguished Fellow in Entrepreneurial Real Estate.
 Prior to law school, Brandt was a real estate agent at A.C.
 Lawrence & Co. in Manhattan where he founded and led the firm’s most productive rental team.
 Brandt holds a B.A. in political science from Yale University where he captained the varsity football team.